sarakhan13/house_price_prediction_model/README.md

 6. Random Forest Regression: Predicts price of a house on various parameters listed above.

-The models are tested against new predictions and their accuracies are evaluated using mean sqaured error and r2 score.
+After the models are trained, they are prompted with new input values to make further predictions.
+The models accuracies are compared using "mean sqaured error" and "r2 score".